hexatown12/METRO/README.md

-# METRO
+# ecom-website
-its a clone
+its the clone of an ecom website using tailwind csss